davidhwyllie/bugMat/Readme.md

 ### Expected output
-BugMat reports whether each of four stages it undertakes succeeded (0) or failed (1).
-If all four stages report zero (success), then the output will be written into the --output folder.
+Output will be written into the --output folder.
+The four numbers output correspond to the number of milliseconds taken for each of the four phases (read&clean, process, write, total).

 ```
 # succeeds
 > ./bugmat -t 8 -s fastas/file_fastas.txt -o fastas
+read files process: OK
 read&clean,process,write,total
 0, 0, 0, 0